Prototype materials

 How to review the prototype

-Best follow-up for readers who want to inspect the reference implementation directly.
+Best follow-up for readers who want commit history, current docs, tests, and the implementation roadmap.

 Current release status